Atatürk's reforms: Social reforms

 Some social institutions had religious overtones, and held considerable influence over public life.
 Social change also included centuries old religious social structures that has been deeply rooted within the society, some were established within the state organisation of the Ottoman Empire.
 The Kemalist reforms brought effective social change on women's suffrage.

 Religious reform

 In the Ottoman public sphere religious groups exerted their power.
-Public sphere is an area in social life where individuals come together to freely discuss and identify societal problems, and through that discussion influence political action.
+The public sphere, can be defined an area in social life where individuals come together to freely discuss and identify societal problems, and through that discussion influence political action.
 It is "a discursive space in which individuals and groups congregate to discuss matters of mutual interest and, where possible, to reach a common judgment."
 Atatürk's Reforms target the structure of the public space.

-The construction of a secular nation-state was a huge enterprise in a conservative Muslim society, though Atatürk Reforms benefit from the elaborate blueprints for a future society prepared by the Ottoman proponents of scientism during the Second Constitutional Era.
+The construction of a secular nation-state required important changes in state organization, though Atatürk's reforms benefited from the elaborate blueprints for a future society prepared by the Ottoman proponents of positivism during the Second Constitutional Era.